Columbia University/New York State Psychiatric Institute - Anxiety Disorders Clinic (PTSD-Research and Treatment Program)

 How should it be submitted?

-- Mail or email to Dr. Lowell at address listed above.
+- Email to Dr. Lowell at address listed above.

 Any details of the application process (e.g., interviewing, time frame, how decisions are made):

-- Applications are accepted through January 20th, 2017.
+- Applications are accepted through January 21st, 2018.
 Candidates to be interviewed will be invited no later than February 1st.
-Candidates will interview with Dr. Lowell and with Dr. Yuval Neria, Director of the PTSD Research and Treatment Program.
-No offers will be made before February 27th.
+Candidates will interview with Dr. Lowell and with either Dr. Yuval Neria, Director of the PTSD Research and Treatment Program, or with Dr. John Markowitz.
+No offers will be made before February 26th.
 PLEASE ENTER "EXTERNSHIP APPLICATION" AS SUBJECT LINE OF APPLICATION EMAIL.

 Description of Externship